Appendix I - Part 1

 In 1891 Thomas and Mary were still living at The Maypole, Morton.
 Their 25 year old daughter Ellen was back at home.
 Also staying with them was Edward Bridgewater, aged 63, retired merchant and his wife 46 year old Mary Jane.
 Mary Jane Bridgewater was the daughter of Thomas Ashton and Sarah Jones (Appendix K).

-On 28 April 1892 their 25 year old daughter Ellen Till had married James Barton Till, aged 32 of Parks Farm.
-James Barton Till's parents were James Till and Mary Ann Barton.
-James and Thomas Day Till were brothers making the married couple first cousins.
+On 28 April 1892 Thomas and Mary's 25 year old daughter Ellen Till had married James Barton Till, aged 32 of Parks Farm.
+James Barton Till had been baptised on 15 March 1860, the daughter of James Till and Mary Ann Barton.
+James Till and Thomas Day Till were brothers making this a marriage of first cousins.
 The witnesses were Thomas Day Till and Ellen Cox.
 In 1901 James and Ellen Till were farming in Lower Morton.
 At that time they remained childless.
 James Barton Till of Park Farm, Thornbury died on 13 April 1903 aged 42 years old (Reg Gen June Qtr 1903 Thornbury 6a 141).
 Probate had been granted to Ellen Till.
 His effects were worth £1,604 13s 6d.
 In 1911 Ellen was a 'landowner' living at The Elms, Gloucester Road, Thornbury with two servants.
-Ellen Till died in 1942 (Reg Gen March 1942 Thornbury 6a 523).
+In 1939 Ellen was a "retired farmer" living at Church Road, Thornbury with home help, Barbara Garratt.
+Ellen Till of Cleeve, Church Road, Thornbury, widow, died of 7 February 1942 (Reg Gen March 1942 Thornbury 6a 523).

-Click here to go to "Appendix I (Subsection 2) - The descendents of John Wetmore and Elizabeth Cox"
+Click here to go to "Appendix I (Part 2) - The descendents of John Wetmore and Elizabeth Cox"

 To find out more about Ashfield Ann Beardsworth click here to go to "Chapter 12 - Ashield Ann Beardsworth nee Ponting".